A Story of Plagiarism Gone Wrong

 (The letter was five pages)

-When he was satisfied that the letter sounded great, he slipped it into an envelope, sealed it, and affixed a stamp.
+When I was satisfied that the letter sounded great, I slipped it into an envelope, sealed it, and affixed a stamp.

-Then he added a "By Airmail" sticker.
-Chris had told him that such a sticker would make the recipient think he was sophisticated.
+Then I added a "By Airmail" sticker.
+Chris had told me that such a sticker would make the recipient think I am cool.

-He then addressed the envelope exactly as it appeared on the small note she had given him; then, on Saturday, he went to town to post it.
+I then addressed the envelope precisely as it appeared on the small note she had given me; then, on Saturday, I went to town to post it.

 Thank you very much for thinking about me.

 I am writing to inform you that I received the envelope you sent, but the letter inside was not mine.

 Secondly, my father does not own a shop in Kitale.
 I have never been to Kitale, and therefore you could not have met me there.

 Thirdly, my school is Moi Girls, not Lugulu Girls.

 Finally, I don't have a pink dress, and I am dark-skinned.
 Therefore, I can't be the brown-complexion girl you met wearing a pink dress.